Professor; Director, MacEachen Institute for Public Policy & Governance

 - BA Honours (Queen's)

-I specialize in public sector risk and crisis management, strategic management and critical infrastructure protection and am particularly interested in research methods that employ interdisciplinary and comparative approaches.
+I specialize in risk governance and critical infrastructure protection, focusing in particular on public sector responses to rare and high impact events, such as pandemics, natural disasters, industrial failures and cyber and terrorist attacks.
+I am particularly interested in research methods that employ interdisciplinary and comparative approaches.

 Selected Awards and Honours